bricklytics/hacker_rank/README.md

-# hacker_rank
+# Hacker Rank

-Repository to group all challenges done from Hacker Rank site
+This repository to group all challenges done from Hacker Rank site using kotlin, primarily using kotlin language.